bekaryssalkarbek-maker/WRO/Electronical components(photos)/README.md

 Designing the electronic architecture and wiring layout was also challenging.
 Several modules had to be connected to the Raspberry Pi, and the limited number of available GPIO pins required careful planning.
 We studied the pin configuration in detail to ensure correct communication between all components and stable system operation.

 ## **Notes**
+- All component specifications are sourced from official manufacturer datasheets.
+- Development photos showcase our hands-on manufacturing and testing processes.